top of page

-Boys & Girls Clubs of the Capital Area (BGCCA) has a long history, from a charter started in 1892, to the merger of the Albany and Troy Clubs in 2019, to the COVID-19 Pandemic response, and beyond.
+Boys & Girls Clubs of the Capital Area (BGCCA) has a long history that stretches back to the turn of the last century.
+From the beginning of Albany's Club in 1892 and Troy's in 1903, to the merger of both Clubs in 2019, to our COVID-19 Pandemic response, and beyond.

 Five-Year Grant Award